TheOdinProject/curriculum/nodeJS/authentication/Security-Configuration.md

 </div>

 ### Additional Resources
+This section contains helpful links to other content.
+It isn't required, so consider it supplemental.

 * If you still want to know more about environment variables [this](https://www.twilio.com/blog/working-with-environment-variables-in-node-js-html) article digs deeper into variations you might encounter moving forward.